verhas/javageci/CONFIGURATION.md

 ConfigBuilder.builder().filter("(private|protected) & !static & !final"). ... .build()
 ```

-setting all the configuration parameters that can be used by the
+setting all the configuration parameters that can be used by the generator.
-generator.
-When the generator is attending to a source file reading it
-and then generating code it also reads the configuration from the
-`editor-fold` and from the annotations.
-A well-designed generator will
+When the generator is attending to a source file reading it and then generating code it also reads the configuration from the `editor-fold` and from the annotations.
-read and interpret the configuration key `xyz` if that appears in the
-`Config` class and is `String` type.
+A well-designed generator will read and interpret the configuration key `xyz` if that appears in the `Config` class and is `String` type.

 ### Source configuration

-The `String` configuration values that are defined in the `Config` class
-can be overridden in the source code.
-The scope of these values will be
+The `String` configuration values that are defined in the `Config` class can be overridden in the source code.
-the code generation of the actual source file and they have no effect on
-the code generation on the next source code processing.
+The scope of these values will be the code generation of the actual source file and they have no effect on the code generation on the next source code processing.

-> Note that generally a `Generator` can work on any source file, like on
-XML, JSON or even on binary files and generate usually Java code.
-If
+> Note that generally a `Generator` can work on any source file, like on XML, JSON or even on binary files and usually generate Java code.
-the generator works on anything else but Java source code then it is
-totally up to the generator implementation if it reads the configuration
-values if any from the source file it uses to work on.
-From now on we
+> If the generator works on anything else but Java source code then it is totally up to the generator implementation if it reads the configuration values if any from the source file it uses to work on.
-assume that the generator works on Java source code and the generator
-class is directly or through other abstract classes extends the
-`AbstractJavaGenerator` defined in the `tools` module.
+> From now on we assume that the generator class directly or through other abstract classes extends the `AbstractJavaGenerator` defined in the `tools` module.

-When the generator starts processing a Java source file it tries to read
+When the generator starts processing a Java source file it tries to read the Geci annotation of the class.
-the Geci annotation of the class.
-An annotation is a Geci annotation if
+An annotation is a Geci annotation if:

 * the name of the annotation is `Geci`
-* the annotation interface is annotated using a Geci annotation.
-Note
+* the annotation interface is meta-annotated with a Geci annotation.
-  that this definition is recursive and should be interpreted
-  non-circular in the meaning that somewhere in the chain there has to
-  be an annotation that is named `Geci`.
+  Meta-annotated means if we get all annotations, recursively, we eventually get a `Geci` annotation.

-Every Geci annotation has a mnemonic that defines which generator it is
+Every Geci annotation has a mnemonic defining which generator it is configuring.
-configuring.
-This mnemonic should present in the string of the `value()`
+This mnemonic should present in the string of the `value()` parameter of the annotation.
-parameter of the annotation.
-In this case, this is the first word in the
-string value separated by one or more spaces from the parameters.
-For
+In this case, this is the first word in the string value separated by one or more spaces from the parameters.
-example the annotation
+For example, the annotation:

 ```java
 @Geci("accessor filter='private | protected'")
 ```

-has the mnemonic `accessor` and the parameter, it has only one, is
+has the mnemonic `accessor` and the parameter, it has only one, is `filter`.
-`filter`.

-When a Geci annotation is not named `Geci` then the name of the
-annotation can also be used to identify the generator it is configuring.
+When a Geci annotation is not named `Geci` then the name of the annotation can also be used to identify the generator it is configuring.
-In that case, the name of the annotation can be the mnemonic of the
+In that case, the name of the annotation can be the mnemonic of the generator.
-generator.
-The first character of the annotation is lowercased in this
-case before it is used as the mnemonic of the generator.
+The first character of the annotation is changed to lowercase in this case before it is used as the mnemonic of the generator.

-The example above can be converted to use an annotation named `Accessor`
-if one exists and is annotated using a Geci annotation:
+The example above can be converted to use an annotation named `Accessor` if one exists and is annotated using a Geci annotation:

 ```java
 @Accessor("filter='private | protected'")
 ```

-There can be several `@Geci` annotations on a class and the generator
+There can be several `@Geci` annotations on a class.
-takes only the one into account, the one that specifies the mnemonic of
+The generator takes only the one into account, the one specifying the mnemonic of the generator.
-the generator.
 The other annotations are ignored.

 If there is no Geci annotation on a class then the generator reads the
 source code and tries to find a line that is a comment line (starting